AmjadIqbal347-afk/Mars2/README.md

 # Mars2
-## This is the first readme file that I made
+This is the first readme file that I made
+Yet another line of code